matheuspascui/matheuspascui/README.md

 ### Hello, World! 👋😃

-My name is Matheus and I'm a software development student starting my career.
+My name is Matheus and I'm a software developer starting my career.

-- 🌱 I’m currently learning Python and C#.
-I was atracted by the simplicity and readability of python and by the ecosystem of C#.
-It's been really interesting learn these two at the sime time.
+- 🌱 I’m currently learning Python.

-- 💻 My interests in tech are: backend development, networks and a little bit of cyber security.
+- 💻 My interests in tech are: backend development and data science.

 - 🔭 I'm very curious about how things work and how to build things on my own.

 - 📫 How to reach me: [Link to my LinkedIn](https://www.linkedin.com/in/matheus-ziantoni-pascui/)

-- ⚡Fun facts: in my free time (not so much) I like to play my piano 🎹 and gardening 🌳
+- ⚡Fun facts: in my free time (not so much) I like to play my piano 🎹

 <!--